Rabi' al-Madkhali: Death

 Rabīʿal-Madkhali died in Madinah on 9 July 2025, at the age of 92.
 His janazah was performed after Fajr, at the Prophet's Masjid in Madinah on 10 July.
 It was led by Khaled al-Muhanna, an imam of the Prophet's Mosque.
+His will stresses adherence to the Quran, Sunnah, and the path of the early generations as essential for the Ummah’s success.